Element (UML)

+is "a constituent of a model.
+As such, it has the capability of owning other Elements."

-In the Unified Modeling Language (UML), an Element is an abstract class with no superclass.
-It is used as the superclass or base class, as known by object oriented programmers, for all the metaclasses in the UML infrastructure library.
+In UML 2.4.1, an element is an abstract class with no superclass.

+It is used as the superclass or base class, as known by object-oriented programmers, for all the metaclasses in the UML infrastructure library.
 All other elements in the UML inherit, directly or indirectly from Element.
 An Element has a derived composition association to itself to support the general capability for elements to own other elements.
 As such, it has no additional attributes as part of its specification.

 Associations

 An association describes a set of tuples of typed instances.